Personal Retreats at the Vermont Zen Center are a wonderful way to combine quiet time and spiritual inspiration.

 - Bedding & Toiletries—We provide bedding, shampoo and soap, though you are welcome to bring your own.

 - Kitchenware—We provide kitchenware, silverware, cooking utensils, tea, and basic spices.

-All rooms are $50/day per person for stays of up to one week.
+All rooms in the Zen Center are $50/day per person for stays of up to one week.
 Sorry, but we are unable to accept credit card payments for retreats.
 Payment must be made at the time of your visit by check, cash or money order.

-If you are interested in staying at the Center, please complete a Visit Request Form.
-You can also call the Center at (802) 985-9746 or send an e-mail to Ramiro Barrantes, our Guest Master, to inquire about room availability.
+At this time the Zen Center is closed to visitors.
+When we reopen, if you are interested in staying at the Center, please complete a Visit Request Form.
+You can also call the Center at (802) 985-9746 or send an e-mail to Ramiro Barrantes, our Guest Coordinator, to inquire about room availability.
 The Center is closed periodically due to sesshin and ceremonies.
-Please check our retreat calendar for black-out dates and available days.
+When we resume allowing retreats in the Center, you can check our retreat calendar for black-out dates and available days.